-No, you may not have achieved the goals you originally set out to.
+And you may not have achieved the goals you initially set out to.

 Your body has miraculously dealt with so much, and it deserves respect.
 YOU deserve respect.

-In life, we can’t have full control over each personal goal we want to achieve.
+We can’t have complete control over each personal goal we want to achieve in life.
 Things happen in our environment that we have to adapt to.
 And this is what you should prize yourself as – before anything else.

-You are a warrior who copes with the changes in life.
+You are a warrior who copes with life’s changes.

-And you make do with what you are giving.
+And you make do with what you are given.